comarquet/DesignPattern/presentation/slides.md

 ---

-# Les 3 familles de patterns
+# The 3 families of Design Patterns

 ## Creational Patterns